-- Add the green chillies, ginger, garlic, turmeric powder, salt and 3 cups of water and pressure cook for 3 whistles till the dals are cooked.
+- Add the soaked and drained dals, green chillies, ginger, garlic, turmeric powder, salt and 3 cups of water in a pressure cooker and pressure cook for 3 whistles till the dals are cooked.
 Allow the steam to escape before opening the lid.

 - Remove the green chillies and discard them.
 Whisk so as to mash the dals.
 Keep aside.

 - Heat oil in a deep pan, add the onions and sauté for 1-2 minutes.

 - Add tomatoes and cook for another 2 minutes, stirring occasionally and lightly mashing with the back of the spoon.

 - Add the cooked dal, ½ cup water, mix well and bring to boil.
 Cook for 2 minutes on a medium flame while stirring occasionally.

 - For the tempering, heat the ghee in a small non-stick pan and add the mustard seeds and cumin seeds.
 When the seeds crackle, add the red chilli, curry leaves, ginger and garlic and sauté on a medium flame for 30 seconds.